Venetian Village Neighborhood Yard Sales

 Colorado Springs, Colorado :: http://www.kassj.com/yardsale/

-Please forward your comments to me: yardsales at kassj dot com.
+Please forward your comments or questions to the event manager, Kass Johns... yardsales at kassj dot com.